enricocid/Music-Player-GO/FAQ.md

 ### How can I contribute to translations?

 Join us on [Hosted Weblate](https://hosted.weblate.org/engage/music-player-go/).
-PS: pull requests will be also taken into consideration :)
+PS: pull requests are welcome too :)

 ### Can I customise the app's theme to my taste?